colons/words/articles/being-reimu/article.markdown

 # Being Reimu

 It's a little after 7 A.M. on the morning of Saturday the 25th of October.
-Leicester is still, cold, cloudless and a little misty, although the sun is rapidly burning it off.
+Leicester is still, cold, cloudless, and a little misty, although the sun is rapidly burning it off.
 A man on his morning walk sees us approaching on the pavement and considers us for a moment.
 Shortly, he comes to his conclusion and knowingly asks, “Good night, lads?”